Canva is a mostly free time-saving tool that will help you create professional social media optimized images for your

 Want to revise that image to optimize it for Facebook?
 Simply start with the "Facebook Post" link.

 Now you want to create a shop icon and banner for your Etsy shop?
-Canva has a 500 x 500 Etsy shop icon option, and you can create your Etsy cover photo on Canva as well.
+Canva has that covered, too.

 Canva isn't just for cropping images to optimally fit social media sites.
 It comes with plenty of great pre-designed layouts that allow you to create collages or add great looking text to your images.

 If you use your own images and stick with basic layouts, Canvas is free.
 However, it also offers a library of over a million high quality photos you can use.
 Each photo is only $1, which is an excellent price for quality stock photos.
 Fancier layouts also cost $1 each.